 APPLICATION NO

-Date Application Received: / 2017.
+Date Application Received: / / 20

 Signature:

-Plan Commission Recommendation: ☐ Yes or ☐ No on// 2017.
+Plan Commission Recommendation: ☐ Yes or ☐ No on// 20

+Signature: If Application is not recommended, a written explanation is attached and will be provided to the Applicant.
+The Applicant may revise and resubmit the Application one time for a second review within ter (10) days, or by / / 20

+Verification of \$ of Eligible Project Cost confirmed on / / 20

+Fund Grant/Loan to be Paid from:

 Signature:

-If Application is not recommended, a written explanation is attached and will be provided to the Applicant.
-The Applicant may revise and resubmit the Application one time for a second review within ten (10) days, or by / / 2017.

-Verification of \$ of TIF Eligible Project Cost confirmed on / / 2017.
+Completion of Project inspected and verified on / / 202

 Signature:

-Completion of Project inspected and verified on / / 201

-Signature:

-Pursuant to Ordinance No, the City of Streator, LaSalle County, Illinois, accepts the attached Streator Downtown Building Façade Renovation and Replacement Grant and Loan Program Application and agrees to pay to the Applicant, Dollars and No Cents (\$) upon verified completion of the project from the Streator TIF District II Special Tax Allocation Fund for TIF Eligible Project Costs incurred as a result of the Developer's Project (see Exhibit 1).
-The terms and conditions for the Grant shall be as follows: 1.
-The full Grant amount of \$ shall be paid to Applicant/Borrower upon verification of program eligible costs and following approval by the City's Special TIF Counsel.
+PROJECT ACCEPTANCE Pursuant to Ordinance No, the City of Streator, LaSalle County, Illinois, accepts the attached Streator Downtown Building Façade Renovation and Replacement Grant and Loan Program Application and agrees to pay to the Applicant, Dollars and No Cents (\$) upon verified completion of the project from the Streator TIF District II Special Tax Allocation Fund for TIF Eligible Project Costs incurred as a result of the Developer's Project (see Exhibit 1).

+The terms and conditions for the Grant shall be as follows: The full Grant/Loan amount of \$ shall be paid to Applicant/Borrower upon verification of program eligible costs and following approval by the City's Special TIF Counsel.
+Project shall be paid from the TIF II Fund □, TIF III Fund □, or General Revenue Fund □

 APPROVED:

-Check issued to applicant on / / 2017 Check#
+Check issued to applicant on / / 20 Check#

 Signature:

-☐ File Copy of Application sent to: Jacob & Klein, Ltd. and The Economic Development Group, Ltd., 1701 Clearwater Avenue, Bloomington, IL 61704.
+☐ File Copy of Application sent to: Jacob & Klein, Ltd. and The Economic Development Group, Ltd., 1701 Clearwater

+Avenue, Bloomington, IL 61704.